Join us for GraphQL Summit, October 10-12 in San Diego. Use promo code ODYSSEY for $400 off your pass.

 Take inventory of your gateway configuration

-The @apollo/gateway library is an extension to the Apollo Server library, and you need to consider your existing configuration of both libraries when moving to the Apollo .
-For example, you might be customizing which HTTP headers your s receive from client requests, or passing specific headers back to the client from specific s.
+library, and you need to consider your existing configuration of both gateway and server libraries when moving to the .
+For example, you might need to consider your customizations for the HTTP headers your receive from client requests, or for passing specific headers back to the client from specific .

-Because the Apollo uses an entirely different configuration mechanism, you should make a checklist of your gateway's custom behaviors to make sure those behaviors all remain when your migration is complete.
+Because the uses an entirely different configuration mechanism, you should make a checklist of your gateway's custom behaviors to make sure those behaviors all remain when your migration is complete.

 Start by looking for configuration and customizations in these places:

-• Environment s
+• Environment variables

 • Non-Apollo telemetry and instrumentation (e.g., OpenTelemetry or Datadog)